-Auto command will enable you to execute a operation steam that are selected in auto menu option.
-It will execute all commands sequentially and it is useful to program a volume quantity devices with the same data.
+Auto command will enable you to execute an operation steam that are selected in auto menu option.
+It will execute all commands sequentially and it is useful to program a large quantity of devices with the same data.

 CAUTION: Some devices such as Philips P98C52 can be passed the BLANK CHECK routine after they are secured even though it is not in blank status.